jamiguel23/hello_world/README.md

 ```

-Name the varialbe and define its data type.
+Name the variable and define its data type.

 Here is a sample of a the shorthand operator **':='** which assigns and initialize in one line.